Not over yet

 They all waited and then came the return call, not a text.
 ‘Uh-huh, uh-huh, cheers.’
 They were all seated.
 ‘Well, isn’t this jolly,’ tried Miles, Glendinning scowled.

 ‘Paul,’ soothed Laura, ‘please see the situation we’re in.
 Someone tried to blow us up in Bergen.
 Do you think we did that to ourselves?
 Then they actually did blow up the boat and both boys were killed, so we’re told.
 Cornell, Penny, Haas – all of them are killed, Amelie goes strange on me, goes AWOL.
-Would you not accept there’s something rotten in the State of Denmark?
+Would you not accept that there’s something rotten in the State of Denmark?
 That there’s a killer on the loose?’

 Miles took it up.
 ‘Late afternoon, where we’re going now, we have to judge the tide exactly, and it’s a long journey.
 Only the skipper can access the radio, it’s on lock.
 We’ll be 14 nautical miles from shore, outside our territorial waters.
 We’ll take it in turns keeping watch.’

 ‘You’re truly maniacs,’ said Glendinning.
-Don’t you unerstand that by bringing all these parties together – and yes, when you named them, of course I had to be there – that bringing them together is going to have someone killed?
+Don’t you unerstand that by bringing all these parties together – and yes, when you named them, of course I have to be there – bringing them together is going to have someone killed?
 I’m sorry about what happened in Bergen but that was some rogue element -’

 ‘You’re maniacs, both of you.’